-As of December 31, 2022 and December 31, 2021, there were no transfers between the fair value measurements of Level II and Level III.
+As of December 31, 2022 and December 31, 2021, there were no transfers between the fair value measurements of Level II and Level III and between the fair value measurements of Level III and Level III.

 6.13.
 Capital management